vickmuir/Backup/install-evault-backup-client-linux.md

    {:note}
 5. You are prompted to enter the password unless you set up ssh keys for accessing this server before.

-## Updating Linux to prepare for installing the EVault client (RedHat Linux only)
+## Updating Linux to prepare for installing the EVault client (RHEL only)

-This step is required for RedHat Linux, but optional for other Linux distributions.
+This step is required for RHEL, but optional for other Linux distributions.
 {:note}

 - Run the following command at the server prompt.